bast/help-with-supercomputers/talk.md

 ```
 hi,

-I guess what you meant asking in-between all the paragraphs was:
+I guess what you meant asking in-between all those paragraphs was:
 "can I please get the code X?"

 Yes!
 Here it is :-)